TV Tropes Needs Your Help

 - The pod-racing in Star Wars: The Phantom Menace.
 The prize money is needed to advance the plot, since Republic credits are no good on Tatooine.

-- In a variation on the theme, try as he might, Eddard Stark couldn't stop his friend the king from holding an exorbitant tournament in his honor after naming him Hand of the King, never mind that the kingdom is basically bankrupt.
+- A variation on the theme: try as he might, Eddard Stark couldn't stop his friend the king from holding an exorbitant tournament in his honor after naming him Hand of the King, never mind that the kingdom is basically bankrupt.

 - In the Apprentice Adept series, Stile's entry into the Tourney of Proton was quite inevitable and forced by circumstances.
 He had been training to enter the Tourney in three years, but he got on the bad side of the capricious ruling class of Citizens (being fired for an incident that wasn't his fault), and most of the time when that happens to someone, they have to leave their home planet of Proton forever.
 He was able to find an employer willing to let him stay, but he had to play the Tourney of Proton immediately, before he was truly ready for the task.
 And the penalty for losing the Tourney would have been—once again—having to leave Proton forever.

 - The back cover and all promotional materials for The Hunger Games give away the fact that Katniss fights in the Hunger Games in book one.

 - What is more surprising is book two, wherein she is Reaped, and forced to compete, a second time.